biojava/biojava.github.io/_wikis/BioJava:Tutorial:Symbols_and_SymbolLists.md

 Actually, it is possible in principle to store a DNA sequence (without gaps or ambiguous residues) using only two *bits* per residue.
-Since the BioJava `SymbolList` is an interface, it only defines how the sequence should be accessed -- not how data is stored.
-If space is important, it is possible to implement a \`packed' implementation of SymbolList.
+Since the BioJava `SymbolList` is an interface, it only defines how the sequence should be accessed - not how data is stored.
+If space is important, it is possible to implement a 'packed' implementation of `SymbolList`.
 Client code need never worry about the underlying data model.

 BioJava's object oriented view of sequences brings other advantages.